psenovsky/MCDASupport/README.md

 * refactored SIR function, including implementing summary function and sensitivity testing for SIR-TOPSIS.
 * refactored TOPSIS into R6 class
 * refactored VIKOR into R6 class.
 Also corrected error of method not properly showing R-metric (provided S-metric instead).
 The problem was in broadcasting R-metric only, the computation and overal results were correct.

-### MCDASupport v0.30 (Release date: 2024-06-17)

-The main topic of version 0.30 is to further optimize the code and also make it more readable.
-As result there are changes in almast all functions.

-* resolving some small issues with tracing of project's files in development repositories
-* added normalize function which aggregates all the norm_* function into one clean implementation
-* optimization of Electre_1_sensitivity - cyclomatic complexity reduced from 28 to 18
-* optimization of Electre_1 and ELECTRE1_kernel
-* better compliance with linting tools for Electre_1S_paramCheck, Electre_1S_sensitivity and Electre_1S
-* optimization in Electre_2* functions
-* error corrected in Electre_2_sensitivity, was not doing sensitivity check for d+ (d+ was same as d-)
-* optimization in Electre_3* functions
-* optimization in Electre_4* functions
-* Electre_TRI_sensitivity - optimizations and veto thresholds sensitivity was reported wrongly
-* FuzzyTOPSIS optimized
-* optimization of PROMETHEE function
-* refactored parameter check code for PROMETHEE and SIR into separate function

 ### Full version history